 Neighbourhood Plans give communities such as ours, direct power to develop a vision for our neighbourhood and shape the development and growth of the local area.

 We are able to choose where we want new homes, shops and offices to be built, have a say on what those new buildings should look like and what infrastructure should be provided, as well as grant planning permission for any new buildings we want to see go ahead.

-Neighbourhood Plans must be in general conformity with the strategic policies for an area (Rother District Council’s Local Plan) as well as having regard to the National Planning Policy Framework (NPPF) and accord with European Legislation.
+Plans must be in general conformity with the strategic policies for an area as set by Rother District Council’s Local Plan, as well as having regard to the National Planning Policy Framework (NPPF) and also accord with European Legislation.

-Our Neighbourhood Plan will be subject to an independent Examination.
-It additionally requires a local referendum to be held to ensure that our community has the final say on whether the plan comes into force or not.
+Like all Neighbourhood Plans, Hurst Green’s plan will be subject to an independent Examination, and will require a local referendum to be held to ensure that our community has the final say on whether the plan comes into force or not.

-To limit the cost to residents, Hurst Green is also seeking assistance in the form of grants and technical support through a central Government programme.
-For more information on this, go to My Community.
+To help us, Hurst Green is obtaining assistance in the form of financial grants and technical support through a central Government programme.
+For information on this, see My Community.